nbogie/p5-beyond-the-web-editor-thoughts/docs/starter-projects.md

-## (my) starter / template projects for p5.js
+# (my) starter / template projects for p5.js

 First of all, if you're here from a random search, there are almost certainly better starter projects out there.

-This is mostly a list of my old starter projects, which I'm gathering here just for my reference while i work on updated ones, in case I left some useful wisdom in there for my students or for my future self ;)
+This is a mix of my old and new starter projects, some of which are under construction.
+Some of the old ones are only listed here as a convenient reference for me, in case I left some useful wisdom in there for my students or for my future self ;)

+## JavaScript Projects

 ### JavaScript: with type-checking